-Beginning in mid-2019, CMS' RDS Center will implement a Multi-Factor Authentication (MFA) login requirement to access the RDS Secure Website, mandated by updated Federal security policy requirements.
-In the near future, the RDS Secure Website will require all users to enter a time-sensitive unique token to access the RDS Secure Website, in addition to their RDS Login ID and Password.
+On Friday night, August 16, 2019, CMS' RDS Center will implement a Multi-Factor Authentication (MFA) login requirement to access the RDS Secure Website, mandated by updated Federal security policy requirements.
+The RDS Secure Website will require all users to enter a time-sensitive unique MFA token to access the RDS Secure Website, in addition to their RDS Login ID and Password.
 In preparation for this requirement, each RDS Secure Website account must first have MFA activated prior to this time.
-CMS' RDS Center will communicate the start date of the MFA login requirement once it is available.

 Multi-Factor Authentication (MFA), also known as two-step or two-factor authentication, is a security enhancement that allows you to provide two pieces of evidence, or "factors", to confirm your identity when logging in to your RDS Secure Website account.
 These credentials fall into two categories: something you know (i.e., your Login ID and Password) and something you have (i.e., your personal device).
 MFA helps protect you, your organization, and your retirees by adding an additional layer of security to your account, making it harder for someone else to log in as if they were you.

 CMS' RDS Center has implemented Google Authenticator as the independent token generation software for the RDS Secure Website.
 Google Authenticator is a free application that is available for download to an iOS or Android device.